Some curvature inequalities for submanifolds with flat normal bundle: Introduction

-The inequalities in Theorem \ref{theorem} are optimal.
-Moreover, Theorem \ref{theorem} is global in the sense that the completeness assumption on $M^n$ cannot be dropped.
-See $\S{3}$ for details. {\bf Remark.} Parts (ii) and (iii) of Theorem \ref{theorem} extend some results of Cheng (\cite{Ch}, Th. $3.1$), Hu and Zhai (\cite{HZ}, Th. $5.1$) (also see Leite \cite{L}) on hypersurfaces to submanifolds with flat normal bundle.
-The main idea in the proof of Theorem \ref{theorem} is to work in principal coordinate systems and use a convexity argument.
-The same method also yields the following result which is of a local character.
+The main idea behind the proof of Theorem \ref{theorem} is to work with principal coordinate systems (see $\S 2$) and use a convexity argument.
+The same method also yields the following result which is of local character.